Current list of 2022/2023 Illustrator & Author/Illustrator Mentors

 Dow is an author and illustrator of children’s books with over a dozen titles published or in progress.
-She joined SCBWI in 2011 and credits all of her success in the industry to this organization.
-She serves as co-Regional Advisor for the Rocky Mountain Chapter.
+She joined SCBWI in 2011 and credits much of her success in the industry to this organization and is a former co-Regional Advisor.
 Dow’s work is created with pencil sketches and finished digitally with scanned traditional textures.
 Dow enjoys teaching and cheering aspiring picture book illustrators along on their journey.
 She is optimistic to a fault but will be honest with feedback for the end goal of improving your craft.
 When she is not creating or teaching medical students, she hikes to clear her mind and connect with nature for inspiration.
 Dow is represented by East West Literary Agency.
 Publishing clients include HarperCollins, Henry Holt/Macmillan, Hachette Book Group, Abrams, Viking Children’s, Sleeping Bear Press, Candlewick, and more.
 For more information, visit her website at artbydow.blogspot.com.